2025 Prahran state by-election: Greens

-On 2 December 2024, the Victorian Greens announced their candidateas environmental engineer Angelica Di Camillo.
+On 2 December 2024, the Victorian Greens announced their candidate as environmental engineer Angelica Di Camillo.
 Di Camillo was the Greens candidate at the 2023 Aston by-election, and was also preselected by the party to contest the electorate of Higgins at the 2025 federal election prior to the seat's abolition.

 Liberal

 Victorian Liberal Party leader John Pesutto announced on 25 November 2024 that the party would contest Prahran, having last held the seat with Clem Newton-Brown from 2010 to 2014.
 Rachel Westaway, a member of the Administrative Appeals Tribunal and previously an unsuccessful Liberal candidate for the New South Wales Legislative Council at the 2003 state election, was preselected as the party's candidate on 15 December 2024.

 Labor

 On 27 November 2024, state premier and Labor leader Jacinta Allan announced that the party would not field a candidate at the by-election.
 The party last held Prahran from 2002 to 2010 with Tony Lupton and was narrowly defeated by Hibbins at the 2014 Victorian state election.
 This was the first election in Prahran history, not to have a Labor candidate running.
 However, Lupton himself recontested the seat as an independent, citing community support for his candidacy.